Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Scour from Existence

-This is expensive but it’s clean – It can remove creatures, artifacts, enchantments, and even lands.
+This is expensive but clean – It can remove creatures, artifacts, enchantments, and even lands.
 All at instant speed.
 I’d rather have an expensive answer than no answer at all.

 All Is Dust